-- Cash Flow from Operating Activities: It is found on the cash flow statement of an organization and it does not include cash flow from investing.
+- Cash Flow from Operating Activities: It is found on an organization’s cash flow statement and does not include cash flow from investing.

-- Free Cash Flow to Equity: Free Cash Flow to Equity represents the amount of cash that is available after the capital is reinvested.
+- Free Cash Flow to Equity: Free Cash Flow to Equity represents the cash available after the capital is reinvested.

-- Free Cash Flow to The Firm: It is used for the purpose of valuation and financial modeling.
+- Free Cash Flow to The Firm: It is used for valuation and financial modeling.

-- The Net Change in Cash: It refers to the movement in the total amount of cash flow from a particular accounting period to another.
+- The Net Change in Cash: It refers to the movement in the cash flow from one accounting period to another.